We are strong because we are runners. And we train because we want to be stronger and better runners.

 It is good for bone health, especially in women with low bone mass.
 Strength training promotes better heart health, while also improving flexibility.
 It boosts mood and energy, combating depression and anxiety thanks to the release of endorphins.
 Plus it can do wonder for self-esteem and body image.

-For runners, it helps reduce the risk of injury.
+For runners, good approach to training and stretching helps reduce the risk of injury.
+Of course, you need good running gear like non slip athletic socks and stable running sneakers, but your body plays the biggest role.
 Runners need to have strong muscles in order to be able to perform since it strengthens the muscles and tissues needed to move.

 Strength training benefits include improving balance and coordination, which are important for runners.
 Specifically for running, lifting those wrights improves running economy and power.
 Plus it increases speed and VO2 max because the muscles learn to now use so much energy to be able to run at a certain pace because it can handle the intensity.
 In short, there is less muscle fatigue thanks to building up those muscles.
 That’s why combining strength training and running program is a good idea.